messaar/mpdf/README.md

+Will be modified to more faster generate PDF with images!! when it will be done? this text will be updated, before it, dont use it please bcs it by development.

 mPDF is a PHP library which generates PDF files from UTF-8 encoded HTML.

 It is based on [FPDF](http://www.fpdf.org/) and [HTML2FPDF](http://html2fpdf.sourceforge.net/)